-Did you notice some weird string of characters added in all your emails in Outlook inbox?
+Did you notice some weird string of characters added to all your emails in your Outlook inbox?
 Yes, Outlook is adding a string of characters at the beginning of all URLs present in your emails.
 The URL may look suspicious with these characters, but they are actually added by Microsoft.
 The string includes text before the original URL and it looks something like this-

 You will be able to see it only if Microsoft has activated this feature for your email account.
 Some users might get it late based on their subscription or the region.